 *Keep out of reach of children and pets

 The items below are commonly referenced and believed to be silverfish repellents.
-Sprinkle them around floor boards, in cupboards and drawers or areas you know they traveling and gathering.
+Sprinkle them around floor boards, in cupboards and drawers or areas you know they are traveling and gathering.
 You can also make sachets or fill cupcake wrappers and place around the home.

 - Bay leaves